jsk-herman/paper-jsk/content/posts/2021-08-05-scraping-lottery-data.md

 ---
-category: ["Code", "Data Science"]
+title: "How to Scrape and Prepare PCSO Lottery Data for Analysis in Excel"
+category: ["Data Science", "Code"]
 date: 2021-08-05T00:00:00Z
+lastmod: 2022-05-09T00:00:00Z
 description: "In this post we will be scraping the historical lottery data for various games at the Philippine Charity Sweepstakes Office website so we can analyze it for later."
 math: false
-showtoc: false
+showtoc: true
 slug: "scraping-lottery-data"
 summary: "Scraping the Philippine Charity Sweepstakes Office website for historical lottery data of various games for later analysis."
 tags: ["code", "data science", "web scraping", "microsoft excel", "python", "selenium"]
-title: "How to Scrape and Prepare PCSO Lottery Data for Analysis in Excel"
 cover:
     alt: "Lottery tickets (decorative)"
     caption: